Alfred Hitchcock Presents: The Young One

 space, or a painting by Laddie John Dill, or the surface of a gingerbread man,

-no, it’s a river through the swamps with a highway beside it, at last (Charles & Ray Eames are evoked by this).
-The
+no, it’s a river through the swamps with a highway beside it, at last

-soundtrack is startlingly subtle, and the surprise party in the first scene
+subtle, and the surprise party in the first scene strikes the tone in the

-strikes the tone in the family reunion of Bonnie and Clyde.
+family reunion of Bonnie and Clyde.

 Savannah is

-facing Hurricane Geraldo, and all but the very ending is filmed under dark skies
+facing Hurricane Geraldo, and all but the very ending is filmed under dark

-terms of Robbe-Grillet’s La Jalousie, through a set of Venetian
+in terms of Robbe-Grillet’s La Jalousie, through a set of Venetian

 blinds.
 Another quotation has Robert Duvall hide behind a door in a